Microsoft Open Source

 Projects in the .NET Foundation are already covered by the .NET Foundation Contributors Code of Conduct.
 As such, there is no need for .NET Foundation projects to make any changes.

 If you have witnessed or been subjected to a violation of the Code of Conduct, please send an email to firstname.lastname@example.org.
 Your message will be handled in a secure and confidential manner.
-This email address is monitored by people who are not active in open source projects or communities — so you can be sure that you are not communicating with a person involved in the issue you are reporting.
+This email address is monitored by the Open Source Program's Office, who are not directly active in open source projects or communities — so you can be sure that you are not communicating with a person involved in the issue you are reporting.